Preah Monivong National Park

-Preah Monivong Bokor National Park (ឧទ្យានជាតិព្រះមុនីវង្ស បូកគោ, /km/) is a national park in southern Cambodia's Kampot Province that was established in 1993 and covers 1544.58 km2.
+Preah Monivong Bokor National Park (ឧទ្យានជាតិព្រះមុនីវង្ស បូកគោ, /km/) is a national park in Kampot Province in southern Cambodia.
+It was established in 1993 and covers 1544.58 km2.
 In 2003, it was designated as an ASEAN Heritage Park.
 It is located in the Dâmrei Mountains, forming the southeastern parts of the Cardamom Mountains.
 Most of the park is about 1000 m and the highest peak is Phnom Bokor at 1081 m, also referred to as Bokor Mountain.

 History

 The Dâmrei Mountains was formerly a Khmer Rouge controlled area, but in 1993, Preah Monivong National Park was inaugurated along with most other national parks in Cambodia.
 It is one of two ASEAN Heritage Parks in the country.

-Preah Monivong National Park is well known for the abandoned Bokor Hill Station, a remote settlement build by the French colonialists in 1921.
+Preah Monivong National Park is well known for the abandoned Bokor Hill Station, a remote settlement built by the French colonialists in 1921.
 They also built a Catholic church nearby in 1928, a very rare sight in Cambodia.
 The park is named after King Sisowath Monivong who used to visit the area and eventually died here in 1941.
 Monivong ordered the construction of a Buddhist temple in the area in 1924.

-In recent times the national park has become a popular tourist destination and now includes Thansur Bokor Highland Resort, a large luxury hotel built in 2012.
 In 2010, a large statue of Lok Yeay Mao was constructed in the area.
 Lok Yeay Mao is a mythic heroine from Cambodian Buddhism and is said to protect travellers, hunters and fishing men.
 At 29 metres, it is the tallest Yeay Mao statue in the country.

+In recent times the park has become a popular tourist destination.
 In 2019, the government released a "Master Plan for Bokor City Development Project until 2035", by which 18,987 hectares of the park are to be developed for residents, tourism, and businesses.